Dave Chappelle's Success and Achievements in Timeline

 2017: "Dave Chappelle Day" declared in Columbia, South Carolina

-In 2017, Columbia, South Carolina, Mayor Steven Benjamin declared February 3 as "Dave Chappelle Day" when Chappelle spoke at the Chappelle Auditorium at Allen University, a building named after his great-grandfather, Bishop William David Chappelle.
+In 2017, Columbia, South Carolina, Mayor Steven Benjamin declared February 3 "Dave Chappelle Day" when Chappelle spoke at the Chappelle Auditorium at Allen University.

 2019: Awarded the Mark Twain Prize for American Humor

-In 2019, Dave Chappelle was awarded the Mark Twain Prize for American Humor at the John F. Kennedy Center for the Performing Arts.
-The award ceremony was turned into a television special released on Netflix and received a Primetime Emmy Award nomination.
+In 2019, Dave Chappelle received the Mark Twain Prize for American Humor at the John F. Kennedy Center for the Performing Arts.
+The event, honoring Chappelle, featured Jon Stewart, Bradley Cooper, Aziz Ansari, Sarah Silverman, Chris Tucker, Frederic Yonnet, and Lorne Michaels.
+A television special of the award ceremony was released on Netflix and was nominated for a Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).